peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

  * 1: Detect UTF-16 using BOM or NZB, otherwise UTF-8.

  * 2: Detect UTF-16/UTF-32 using BOM or NZB, otherwise UTF-8.
-(Tries to etect UTF-32 first.)
+(Tries to detect UTF-32 first.)

  * 3: Detect UTF-16 using BOM, otherwise UTF-8.

  * 4: Detect UTF-16/UTF-32 using BOM, otherwise UTF-8.
-(Tries to detect TF-32 first.)
+(Tries to detect UTF-32 first.)

 .